 Pennsylvania authorized the creation of Commercial Property-Assessed Clean Energy (C-PACE) finance programs with the passage of Act 30 of 2018, signed into law by Governor Tom Wolf on June 12, 2018.
 As a result, a Pennsylvania county or municipality with an established community or economic development authority can establish a C-PACE program.
 No statewide program or administrator was assigned, and no startup funding was allocated.

 Philadelphia C-PACE is a completely voluntary program.
-It allows commercial property owners to obtain financing for eligible energy and water savings projects, typically through private capital providers, and to repay the financing through a special assessment similar to a property tax assessment.
+It allows commercial property owners to obtain financing for eligible projects, typically through private capital providers, and to repay the financing through a special assessment similar to a property tax assessment.

 The Philadelphia Energy Authority (PEA) is an independent municipal authority established by Philadelphia City Council.
 PEA is authorized to facilitate, develop and finance energy efficiency, storage and generation projects; to purchase or facilitate energy supply and energy services on behalf of the City of Philadelphia, government agencies, institutions and businesses; to educate consumers; and to promote the clean energy sector by undertaking efforts to strengthen the energy efficiency, storage and generation markets in Philadelphia.
 Philadelphia City Council appointed PEA as Program Administrator for the Philadelphia C-PACE Program.